sybrew/The-SEO-Framework-Extension-Manager/extensions/essentials/focus/trunk/readme.md

 * **Improved:** The JS version requirements are upgraded, and as such, all known Unicode punctuation can be excluded correctly.
 * **Improved:** The subject density rater is now more accurate, as it removes more redundant information than before.
 * **Fixed:** Purposeless keywords are no longer (incorrectly) parsed, like an emoji or a dot.
-* **Fixed:** The rater is no longer affected by race conditions, which might cause it to display old information.
+* **Fixed:** The rater is no longer affected by race conditions, which could've caused it to display old information.

 ### 1.2.0